-Course Name Grade Level Credit Course Length Registration Prerequisite Course Description 6th Grade Science 6 N/A 1 year No Signature Required None The sixth grade science program is designed to provide students with the opportunity for hands-on, investigative, problem-solving experiences in a variety of science topics.
+Course Name Grade Level Credit Course Length Registration Prerequisite Course Description 6th Grade Science 6 N/A 1 year No Signature Required The sixth grade science program is designed to provide students with the opportunity for hands-on, investigative, problem-solving experiences in a variety of science topics.
 In addition to developing laboratory skills, students will be given a foundation in basic science concepts, vocabulary, graphing, data analysis, measurement, and math application.
 Students will investigate biological, physical and earth science concepts throughout the year.
 All units are aligned with the Colorado Academic Standards.
-Areas of study will include: Cells & Body Systems, Weather, Climate, Kinetic Energy and Heat.
-7th Grade Science 7 N/A 1 year No Signature Required None The seventh grade science program is designed to provide students with the opportunity for hands-on, investigative, problem-solving experiences in a variety of science topics.
+Areas of study will include: Light & Matter, Thermal Energy, Weather, Climate, Water Cycle, Plate Tectonics, Natural Hazards and Cells & Development.
+7th Grade Science 7 N/A 1 year No Signature Required The seventh grade science program is designed to provide students with the opportunity for hands-on, investigative, problem-solving experiences in a variety of science topics.
 In addition to developing laboratory skills, students will be given a foundation in basic science concepts, vocabulary, graphing, data analysis, measurement, and math application.
 Students will investigate biological, physical and earth science concepts through-out the year.
 All units are aligned with the Colorado Academic Standards.
-Areas of study will include: Chemical Reactions, States of Matter, Plate Tectonics, Natural Resources, Photosynthesis and Ecosystems.
-8th Grade Science 8 N/A 1 year No Signature Required None The eighth grade science program is designed to provide students with the opportunity for hands-on, investigative, problem-solving experiences in a variety of science topics.
+Areas of study will include Chemical Reactions, Properties of Matter, Matter and Energy Cycling, Biodiversity, Ecosystems, Natural Resources and Human Impact.
+8th Grade Science 8 N/A 1 year No Signature Required The eighth grade science program is designed to provide students with the opportunity for hands-on, investigative, problem-solving experiences in a variety of science topics.
 In addition to developing laboratory skills, students will be given a foundation in basic science concepts, vocabulary, graphing, data analysis, measurement, and math application.
 Students will investigate biological, physical and earth science concepts through-out the year.
-All units are aligned with the Colorado Academic Standards.
-Areas of study will include: Energy, Force & Motion, Waves, Universe, Solar Systems, Earth History and Biological Evolution.
+All units are aligned with the Colorado Academic Standards and taught at a pace that supports the student's learning.
+Areas of study will include Forces, Waves, Energy, Earth in Space, Genetics, Natural Selection and Common Ancestry.